anggwar/GDEGeminiSpark/README.md

 This is a hands-on workshop for discovering what AI agents can do with Gemini Spark and Google Workspace — **without writing code**.

-You'll start with a blank agent, connect it to your Workspace, teach it how you want a task handled, and gradually give it more responsibility.
+You'll start by setting up Spark and connecting it to your Workspace, teach it how you want a task handled, and gradually give it more responsibility.

 By the end, you'll have something more useful than a clever prompt: